Jeremy Pena Player Props: Astros vs. Reds

 Jeremy Pena At The Plate

-- Pena is batting .318 during his last outings and is on a four-game hitting streak.
+- Pena is batting .364 during his last outings and is on a five-game hitting streak.

-- In 65.6% of his 64 games this season, Pena has picked up at least one hit.
-He's also had 18 multi-hit games.

-- Pena has had an RBI in 19 games this season (29.7%), including seven multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in one contest.
+- In 29.2% of his games this year, Pena has driven in at least one run.
+In seven of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored a run in 29 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.